 Disclosure: Some of the links on this page are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 The greatest challenge of living with and treating chronic sinusitis is the variability of the problem.
 It is a mistake to think of chronic sinusitis as a single condition.

 Most experts are in agreement that chronic sinusitis presents on a spectrum or continuum; with inconsistent responses to various treatments and forms of intervention.

 No two cases are identical, making treatment even more challenging.
 The following milestones most often define the reference points on this spectrum:

 – Patients whose nasal cavities and sinuses are affected by physical irregularities.
 This may include either a deviated septum or the presence of polyps.

-– Individuals for whom sinusitis is one aspect of a broader problem affecting their entire system like allergic rhinitis or even an autoimmune disorder.
+– Individuals for whom chronic sinusitis is one aspect of a broader problem; affecting their entire system like allergic rhinitis or even an autoimmune disorder.

 – People who have both a physical irregularity and a systemic problem.

 – Those that have neither a physical irregularity nor a systemic problem, but still have sinusitis.